 Tell Us What You Want

 Unlike the special effects in the original Jaws movie, burrs are no laughing matter.
 Those tiny metal “teeth” can cause serious damage to hands as well as not assembling the way they should.
 If you always put notes about deburring on your drawings, thank you.
-And if you don’t perhaps we’ve given you something to think about.
+If not, perhaps we’ve given you something to think about.
+If you’d like to put our expertise to work on your next project or have any questions, please contact us today.